lennyleadership/Devotional_Commentary_Bible/content.en/docs/110_Ephesians/Ephesians_05.md

 <b>Wuest</b>: And stop being intoxicated with wine, in which state of intoxication there is profligacy.
 But be constantly controlled by the Spirit,  (Eerdmans Publishing - used by permission)
 <br><br>

 ---

+Charles Swindoll - When you’re drunk with alcohol, you lose control.
+You also lose self-respect and the respect of others.
-Charles Swindoll - “Be filled” is a command, which means I play a part in it.
+“Be filled” is a command, which means I play a part in it.
 For example, I cannot be filled with the Spirit while I have unconfessed sin within me.
 I cannot be filled with the Spirit while at the same time conducting my life in the energy of the flesh.
 I cannot be filled with the Spirit while I am resisting God’s will and relying only on myself.